14 Ways to Keep the Holidays Safe

 8. Keep your tree watered.

 A cut tree can seal up with sap in minutes.
-Keep your tree drinking water by giving the trunk a fresh cut when you first get it home and drilling three or four holes in the trunk that will be just below the waterline in the tree stand.
-Make sure it stays watered.
+Keep your tree drinking water by giving the trunk a fresh cut when you first get it home.
+Make sure it stays watered — a dry tree is a fire risk.
 Get more tree care tips from the National Christmas Tree Association.

 9. Mask high-priced gift boxes.